 Finding the right combination of digital marketing tactics can be difficult.
 It’s kind of like cooking—there are a few ways you can do it right, but there’s definitely one mix of spices and flavors that works better than the rest…and a few that simply don’t work at all.
 We’ve been working on our own mix for 2018, and I think we have a pretty good idea of what tactics and tools you’ll need to use to get your Facebook ad recipes right in the coming year.
-These are the 11 must-have parts of your Facebook advertising equation.
+Yep, we’re talking about Facebook ad optimization.

 Picking the right campaign setup is a crucial part of getting optimal performance for your campaign.
 Take time to strategize the best setup based on your goals, audiences, and budget.
 Are you looking for a registration in exchange for a white paper download?
 Use Lead Generations.
 Are you trying to drive traffic to your site?
 Use Traffic.
 Is your goal to drive a specific conversion on your website?
 Use Conversions.

-1. Use Conversion objective with the landing page as a custom conversion to drive traffic to your site.
+1. Use Conversion Objective with the Landing Page as a Custom Conversion to Drive Traffic to Your Site.

-Using Landing Page View as the optimization instead will ensure you’re setting campaigns up to bring traffic to your site instead of just clicks on your ads, and will more closely align with the traffic reported from Google Analytics.
+Using Landing Page View as the optimization instead will ensure you’re setting campaigns up to bring traffic to your site instead of just clicks on your ads.
+By optimizing your ads this way, you’ll also ensure that traffic is more closely aligned with the data from Google Analytics.
 Win-win.

 I recommend using this if you want to test multiple audiences with the same placements (it doesn’t work well if your ad sets have different placements selected).
-One thing to remember is each ad set needs to have the same conversion event.
+One thing to remember when using this feature is each ad set needs to have the same conversion event.

-You can’t optimize campaigns without testing all of your variables, from the campaign objective all the way to the ad copy.
+You can’t optimize your Facebook ad campaigns without testing all of your variables, from the campaign objective all the way to the ad copy itself.
 Testing is the only way to know what works, what doesn’t, and how to improve the things that could be improved.

-I usually try to make two or three versions of the same ad and then pause the losing ads a week or two in.
+Even the smallest changes in visual assets or headlines can make all the difference.
+When I launch campaigns, I usually try to make two or three versions of the same ad and then pause the losing ads a week or two in.
 It doesn’t take long to get enough data to understand which ad is the winner.

 Tweaking ad copy can lead to big wins, so make sure you test a few ad variations.

 For instance, with awareness videos sometimes it’s hard to decipher whether “Watch More” or “Learn More” is more appropriate for the ad—in that case I would just test both.
 Also, always use a CTA.
 Always.
 Even for awareness campaigns.

-6. Lookalike audiences in prospecting campaigns.
+6. Lookalike Audiences in Prospecting Campaigns.

 The three different ways you can build lookalike audiences are from people who like your Facebook page, from conversion pixels, or from any of your existing Custom Audiences (including uploading a customer list).

-8. Relevance score.
+8. Relevance Score.

-9. Cost per result.
+9. Cost per Result.

+Cost per result in Facebook is just what it sounds like—the average cost per result from your ads.
 I have no doubt you’re already keeping close tabs on this metric, but I just can’t leave it off because it’s too important.
 Every update you make should work to improve this.

-10. Cost per landing page view.
+10. Cost per Landing Page View.

-11. Placement breakdown.
+11. Placement Breakdown.